Vaccinium membranaceum

-Vaccinium membranaceum is a species of flowering plant in the heath family Ericaceae, known by the common names thinleaf huckleberry, tall huckleberry, big huckleberry, mountain huckleberry, square-twig blueberry, and ambiguously as "black huckleberry".
+Vaccinium membranaceum is a species of flowering plant in the heath family Ericaceae, known by the common names thinleaf huckleberry, tall huckleberry, big huckleberry, mountain huckleberry, square-twig blueberry, and "black huckleberry".

 Description

-Vaccinium membranaceum is an erect shrub growing up to 1.5 m in maximum height.
+Vaccinium membranaceum is an erect shrub growing up to 1.5 m tall.
 The new twigs are yellow-green and somewhat angled.
 The deciduous leaves are alternately arranged.
-The very thin to membranous, oval leaf blades are up to 5 cm long.
-The edges are serrated, with each tiny tooth tipped with a glandular hair.
+The leaf blades are oval, very thin to membranous, and up to 5 cm long.
+The edges are serrated, with each tiny tooth tipped by a glandular hair.

 Solitary flowers occur in the leaf axils.
 Each is around 6 mm long, urn-shaped to cylindrical, and pale pink to waxy bronze in color.
-Cytology is 2n = 48.
+The species has a tetraploid set of genes and a total of 48 chromosomes.

-They are pollinated by bees.
 The mature fruit ranges from red through bluish-purple to a dark, almost black berry about 1 cm wide.
 Each fruit contains an average of 47 tiny seeds.